The Spike Jones Show

 The Spike Jones Show is the name of several separate American comedy and variety series that aired on NBC and CBS in the 1950s and 1960s.
 The series was presented by actor and musician Spike Jones, his wife, musician Helen Grayco and their band, The City Slickers.
-The series also featured Billy Barty, Freddy Morgan, Paul Garner, Bill Dana, and Lennie Weinrib.
+The series also featured Billy Barty, Freddy Morgan, Paul Garner, Freddy Morgan, Bill Dana, and Lennie Weinrib.

 Show origins

 After a short stint on the radio, in the late 1940s, Spike Jones began to see that there might be potential in the fairly new medium of television.
 With this potential in mind, Jones along with Edward F. Cline filmed two half-hour pilots in the summer of 1950; Foreign Legion and Wild Bill Hiccup.
 Neither were broadcast.
 Jones then decided to try live television bringing his wife Helen Grayco and his band, The City Slickers with him.
 For them, live television proved to be a success.
 The basis for The Spike Jones Show came about after an episode of The Colgate Comedy Hour on NBC.
 The episode, entitled "The Spike Jones Show", was originally broadcast on February 11, 1951.
 Three years after that telecast, NBC offered Jones, Grayco and his band their own slot on television.